amitfin/oref_alert/README.md

 The basic usage is to trigger an automation rule when the binary sensor is changing from `off` to `on`.
 Some ideas for the `actions` section can be: play a song in smart speakers (less stressful), open the lights and TV in the shelter, etc'.
 It's also possible to trigger an alert when the sensor is getting back from `on` to `off` for getting an indication when it's safe to get out of the shelter.

-Here is an advance usage for getting mobile notifications on any alert in the country (can also be created via the UI):
+Here is an advanced usage for getting mobile notifications on any alert in the country (can also be created via the UI):
 ```
-id: Oref Alert Country Notifications
+alias: Oref Alert Country Notifications
+id: oref_alert_country_notifications
 trigger:
   - platform: state
     entity_id: binary_sensor.oref_alert